fsi-open/doctrine-extensions/doc/mapping.md

 directory.
 And **Driver** directory should be named as ``Driver``.
 These are the conventions of **Mapping** extension.

 That is all we will need for now.
-As you may noticed we will create an encoding listener which could encode your fields by specified annotations.
+As you may have noticed, we will create an encoding listener which will encode your fields by specified annotations.
 In real life it may not be useful since object will not know how to match the value.

 ## Define available annotations and setup drivers ##